ImtiazVision/Java/Notes.md

 ### Program :

 **Program** : A program is a sequence of instructions that are executed by a computer.
 It is a sequence of statements that are executed by a computers operating system to accomplish a specific task.

+### Process :

+**Process** :  A process is a running program.
+A process is a runtime execution environment made up of instructions, user data, and system data segments, as well as a variety of additional resources including CPU, memory, address space, disk, and network I/O.